+Agreement will need to be reached regarding the allocation of Flag state status and associated data reporting obligations, particularly under circumstances where DWFN operations are undertaken on the basis of JV operations or under access arrangements.
+To this end, it is strongly suggested that the PrepCon consider the above definition.

-A number of regional bodies have adopted the standards defined by the CWP including the OFP.
-It is strongly suggested that the Preparatory Conference consider the definition agreed by the CWP.
-However, in the context of Commission needs, agreement will need to be reached regarding data reporting responsibilities, particularly those relating to DWFN operations, not least if difficulties of duplication are to be mitigated.
-This is of particular importance given the status of data reporting for certain fleets in the WCPO, where coastal states, rather than the flag states, are currently the best or only source for catch and effort logsheet data.
-For example, the coverage of Korean purse seine vessels by logsheet data compiled by Korea is less than 40% for 1999 (Koh et al., 2002), the most recent year for which coverage is stable, whereas the coverage by logsheet data provided to the OFP by SPC member countries is 98% (Lawson, 2002).
-Although the situation of Korean purse seine vessels and other DWFNs can be compensated for in the short term with coastal state data, coastal state reporting should only be viewed as a short-term solution.
-In the mid to long-term, commitment to flag state data reporting obligations should be sought.
+The question of data reporting obligations is of particular relevance given the current status of data reporting by certain fleets in the WCPO.
+Coastal states, rather than flag states, are in some cases the best or only source of catch and effort logsheet data.
+For example, flag state holdings of logsheet data for the Korean purse seine fleet constituted less than 40% in 1999 (Koh et al., 2002), Whereas, SPC-OFP logsheet data holdings, provided by SPC member countries, suggest a significantly higher level of coverage, some 98% (Lawson, 2002).
+This situation is attributed to the unique nature of the WCPO region, where the majority of catches are taken in territorial waters and where logsheet submissions are an explicit requirement of access arrangements.

+Although the situation of Korean purse seine vessels and other DWFNs can be compensated for in the short term with coastal state data, given the reporting obligations outlined in Annex I of the UNFSA, coastal state reporting should be viewed as a short-term solution.
+For the mid to long-term, commitment to improved flag state data reporting should be sought.